PAPA syndrome is caused by

 Diagnosis of PAPA syndrome is based on clinical findings and a family history.
 The ulcers may be biopsied.
 Biopsy shows superficial ulceration and neutrophilic inflammation.

-Treatment with etanercept or anakinra may be useful.
+Treatment of PAPA syndrome with etanercept or anakinra (100 mg subcutaneously once a day) may be useful.
 Acne is treated with oral tetracycline or isotretinoin.